TyberiusPrime/i3-instant-layout/README.md

 it's 'instant' - just add milk, eh, press the button.

 ## Get started
+i3-instant-layout depends xdotool which can be installed by your package manager (e.g. `sudo apt-get install xdotool` on Debian or Ubuntu)

 To get started, install with `pip install i3-instant-layout`, or if you prefer, [pipx](https://github.com/pipxproject/pipx) and add this to your i3 config: